-Side Effects of Braces on Eyes and Face in India
+Are there any Side Effects of Braces on Eyes & Face

-There is a common myth that dental treatment, especially removal of the tooth, root canals or orthodontic treatments can harm your eyes.
+The most common myths that dental treatment, especially removal of the tooth, root canals or orthodontic treatments can harm your eyes.
 However, there are no cases of side effects of braces on the eyes.

-Just like orthodontic treatment can correct the appearance and position of lips, it also improves the facial appearance of the patient.
-In a patient whose upper and lower anterior teeth are protruding, braces are used to bring them backwards in proper alignment.
+Orthodontic treatment can correct the appearance and position of teeth, it also improves the facial appearance of the patient.
+In a patient whose upper and lower anterior teeth are protruding, braces are used to bring them backward in proper alignment.
 The soft tissues of the face and lips also adapt along with the teeth in their new positions.
 This often makes the nose of the patient look more prominent in the side profile.
 However, there are no side effects of braces on the face.

-For all those individuals who ask “what are the side effects of braces?” or “are braces worth it?”, it must be made clear that these side effects can occur during treatment but not in every case.
-If you are still anxious about orthodontic treatment, consult with your orthodontist and pick an alternative treatment option of clear braces like 32 Watts clear aligners that are aesthetic, comfortable and have far lesser side effects than braces.
+For all those individuals who ask “what are the side effects of braces?” or “are braces worth it?”
+It must be made clear that these side effects can occur during treatment but not in every case.
+If you are still anxious about orthodontic treatment, consult with your orthodontist.
+Pick an alternative treatment option of clear braces like 32 Watts clear aligners that are aesthetic, comfortable and have far lesser side effects than braces.

 Click here to Download Smile Journey of October Month.